ElizabethBrooks/GBCF_Chloroplasts/README.md

 ### Step 1

-We selected a potential reference genome (Juglan ailanthifolia) from the set of chloroplast sequences.
 Our first step was to filter the set of chloroplast sequences by length.
 Please see the plot showing the distribution of sequence lengths.

 There are 44 sequences that are 159,700 bases or longer.
 The remaining 121 sequences are 115,343 bases or shorter.

-The longest chloroplast sequence in our data set was from Juglans ailanthifolia with a length of 160,400 bases, which was the longest chloroplast sequence in the set.
+The longest chloroplast sequence in our data set was from Juglans ailanthifolia with a length of 160,400 bases.

 ### Step 2